morganthomas/winning-arguments/winning-arguments.md

 Let's assume for the moment that winning at life is a form of winning.
 If winning only ever happens in the context of some game, then it follows that life is a game.
 So, then, is life a game?

 "Life is a game" is a truism, a common statement that people are liable to spout as a form of shallow wisdom, perhaps without much reflection on how true it really is.
+How true is the truism?
+To answer that, we need to ask, what does the truism mean?

 ## Statements